untemps/ut-angular-formWatcher/README.md

 # ut-angular-formWatcher

-Angular's directive that let you control all the forms of your application in a centralized way.
+Angular directive that let you control all the forms of your application in a centralized way.

 You can simply register a form by adding the attribute ut-form-watcher on the form tag.
 You will be informed of every changes of validation status by listening specific events dispatched on the root scope for a single form or for all the registered forms.